Second Summer of Love: Drug use

 Ecstasy was the drug of choice during the time.
 LSD was still present, just not as prominently.
 Mark Moore, of group S'Express, said: "It definitely took ecstasy to change things.
 People would take their first ecstasy and it was almost as if they were born again."
 Violence was uncommon due to the feelings of euphoria, love and empathy caused by ecstasy.
 Ecstasy use in raves is often linked to the reduction in football hooliganism at the time.
 The drug also increased the enjoyment of the music and encouraged dancing.
 Nicky Holloway, a DJ from the time, said: "The ecstasy and music came together.
 It was all part of the package. ...
 That may sound a little sad, but there's no way acid house would have taken off the way it did without ecstasy."

 Media attention

 British news media and tabloids devoted an increasing amount of coverage to the hedonistic scene, focusing increasingly on its association with club drugs.
 Early positive reports such as running articles on the "acid house" fashion would soon become sensationalist negative coverage.
 The moral panic of the press began in late 1988, when The Sun, which only days earlier on 12 October had promoted acid house as "cool and groovy" while running an offer on acid smiley face t-shirts, abruptly turned on the scene.
 On 19 October The Sun ran with the headline "Evils of Ecstasy," linking the acid house scene with the newly popular and relatively unknown drug.
 On 24 June 1989, the newspaper ran its infamous "Spaced Out!" headline after a Sunrise party.

+Entertainments Bill and Freedom to Party

+In December 1989, Conservative MP Graham Bright first proposed the Entertainments (Increased Penalties) Bill, increasing the fine for organising an unlicenced party from £2,000 to £20,000 as well as possible six months imprisonment.
+The bill would pass through Parliament during early 1990 and into law by the summer.
+The Freedom to Party rally was held on 27 January 1990 in response to the bill, with 8000 people descending onto Trafalgar Square.